CRS19/airpals-code-challenge/README.md

 This is a proyect for an aplication to FS Developer position at Airpals.

-This proyect are made with ReactJS / Typescript / vite
+This proyect are made with ReactJS / Typescript / Tailwind / vite

 ## Tools Versions